firefox-devtools/profiler/docs-user/guide-remote-profiling.md

  - [Fenix](https://github.com/mozilla-mobile/fenix)
  - [The GeckoView-example app](https://searchfox.org/mozilla-central/source/mobile/android/geckoview_example)

-Among these, Firefox for Android is the only one that has a Nightly channel which uses a recent [mozilla-central](https://hg.mozilla.org/mozilla-central/)-based Gecko, updates automatically (because it's on the Play Store), and is usable as a daily browser.
+Among these, Firefox for Android is the only one that has a Nightly channel which uses a recent [mozilla-central](https://hg.mozilla.org/mozilla-central/)-based Gecko, receives automatic updates (because it's on the Play Store), and is usable as a daily browser.
 However, it doesn't use GeckoView or e10s.

 Mozilla's current development efforts on mobile are focused on GeckoView.
 GeckoView has very different performance characteristics from non-GeckoView Gecko, mainly because GeckoView uses e10s: it runs web content in a different process from the browser process.
 Some new features, such as WebRender, are even exclusively targeting GeckoView.
-So if you do performance investigations and profiling, you'll really want to be profiling GeckoView, which means that Firefox for Android is not a good choice for a profiling target.
+So whenever you do performance investigations and profiling, you really want to be profiling GeckoView, which means that Firefox for Android is not a good choice for a profiling target.

 That leaves the other four products:

  - Focus is usable as a daily browser, and it has [a "Nightly" channel](https://github.com/mozilla-mobile/focus-android/wiki/Release-tracks#nightly), but that channel [uses GeckoView Beta](https://github.com/mozilla-mobile/focus-android/blob/master/build.gradle#L9-L10).
 This makes it almost useless for profiling work - you don't want to spend your time finding problems that have already been fixed.
 The Gecko Beta channel is also missing some recent profiling improvements.
- - The reference browser uses a more recent version of GeckoView: It tries to stick very closely to mozilla-central, but since it uses [a pinned version of GeckoView](https://github.com/mozilla-mobile/android-components/blob/master/buildSrc/src/main/java/Gecko.kt#L6), it only refreshes to a new build of GeckoView whenever somebody manually updates the pinned version.
-[This happens around once a week](https://github.com/mozilla-mobile/android-components/commits/master/buildSrc/src/main/java/Gecko.kt).
+ - The reference browser uses a more recent version of GeckoView: It tries to stick very closely to mozilla-central, but it uses [a pinned version of GeckoView](https://github.com/mozilla-mobile/android-components/blob/master/buildSrc/src/main/java/Gecko.kt#L6).
+This means that it only refreshes to a new build of GeckoView whenever somebody manually updates the pinned version, [which happens around once a week](https://github.com/mozilla-mobile/android-components/commits/master/buildSrc/src/main/java/Gecko.kt).
 The reference browser is somewhat usable as a regular browser.
 It is not on the Google Play Store, so it does not auto-update, but you can install it from an apk manually.
  - Fenix is supposed to become a GeckoView-based replacement for Fennec in the future, but at this point, it is in a very early stage and there might not even be downloadable builds for it.
  - Lastly, there's the GeckoView-example app: This app is an extremely simple GeckoView-based app, which is generated along with every GeckoView build on the mozilla-central trees.
 That means you can get GeckoView-example apks for any GeckoView build you want.
 GeckoView-example is also the easiest GeckoView-based app to compile locally.
 It's not really usable as your daily browser, and it's not on the Play Store so it doesn't auto-update, but it's usually enough for performance testing and profiling work.